andrprg157/gitCmd/README.md

-# gitCmd
+# Git Cmd
-Adderd Files to Git USING Git CMd.
+Add Files to Git USING Git CMd.